|"Goshen Daily Democrat" July 4, 1900|

 Here's what I know about each of these descendants:

 - Elizabeth E. Bentley married Emanuel Light (1816-1897) in Wabash, IN in 1847.
 He had children from his first marriage to Harriet Pruden.
 Elizabeth and Emanuel had four children, William (who died in early childhood on the way to California), Frank, Lucian, and Martha.
-The family moved to Tulare county, California.
+The family moved to Tulare county, California around 1851.

-- Lucy E. Bentley married Brice Larimer, and you can see her obit above, which notes she was born in Ontario, NY.
+- Lucy E. Bentley married Brice Larimer, and you can see her detailed obit above, which notes she was born in Oswego, NY and died in Indiana.

 - Jane Bentley was living with one of her sisters and her bro-in-law Emanuel Light in Middlebury, Elkhart, IN in 1850 (according to the Census).
-After that, I can't track her (yet!).
+After that, I can't track her (yet!) but she almost certainly went to California.

 Some of the Bentleys wrote in the "Remembrance Book" of Harriet Pruden, who was the first wife of Emanuel Light.
 One of Harriet's descendants has assembled those poems and comments into a book that imagines what each writer was thinking as he or she jotted notes in Harriet's album.